-The MAP Act expands on the existing regime for maritime spatial planning, required under the European Union Maritime Spatial Planning Directive.
-The Government issued the first such spatial plan - the National Marine Planning time as the publication of the MAP Bill.
+The MAP Bill expands on the existing regime for maritime spatial planning, required under the European Union Maritime Spatial Planning Directive.
+The Government issued the first such spatial plan - the National Marine Planning Framework (the NMPF) - at the same time as the publication of the MAP Bill.
 The NMPF sets out various objectives and policies to guide activities and development in the offshore area.
-The MAP Act requires a review of the NMPF no later than six years following the publication of the first NMPF, but in response to concern about the length of that first review, the Government has indicated to stakeholders that that first review will take place within two years.